glouppe/info8006-introduction-to-ai/lecture8.md

 Part of the look-ahead solution of the previous decision network.

 A decision can be extracted from the search tree by backing up the (estimated) utility values from the leaves, taking the average at the chance nodes and taking the maximum at the decision nodes.

+???

+Notice that there are no chance nodes corresponding to the action outcomes; this is because the belief-state update for an action is deterministic regardless of the actual outcome.

+That is, we transition from $b$ to $b'$, instead of $s$ to $s'$.

 ---